MichelDeudon/formations/content/fr/c/ecolinguistics/document-summarization.md

 ### Directed graph

-The weight of a word in the document can be set to **indegree** of each node.
-The weight of a term in a document is its indegree (numbers of incoming edges) in the **graph-of-word**.
+The weight of a word in the document can be set to the **indegree** of each node (numbers of incoming edges) in the **graph-of-word**.
 It represents the **number of distinct contexts of occurrence**.
-We store the document as a vector of weights in the direct index and similarly in the inverted index

-For example: information retrieval is the activity of obtaining information resources relevant to an information need from a collection of information resources, gives the following nodes and weights:
+For example: information retrieval is the activity of obtaining information resources relevant to an information need from a collection of information resources, gives the following nodes and features/weights:

 information (5), retrieval (1), activity (2), obtaining (2), resources (3), relevant (2), need (2), collection (2).

+{{< figure src="linguistics/graph-of-words.jpg" caption="In a graph of words, nodes are words and edges are dependencies between these words.">}}

-## GoW for keywords extraction and document summarization
+## Keywords extraction and document summarization

-Keywords are used everywhere:
+Keywords are used for:
 - looking up information on the Web (e. g., via a search engine bar)
 - finding similar posts on a blog (e. g., tag cloud)
-- for ads matching (e. g., AdWords’ keyword planner)
 - for research paper indexing and retrieval (e. g., SpringerLink)
-- for research paper reviewer assignment (e. g., ECIR ’15!)

 Applications are numerous:
 - **summarization** (to get a gist of the content of a document)